ki-sang/ConflictUrbanism2025/_posts/2020-01-01-last-first.md

 <br>

 <div class="iframe-column"><iframe src="https://ki-sang.github.io/AddisCondos/AddisCondoPoints.html" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0"></iframe></div>
-<h6><em>Condominium locations scrapped from OpenStreetMap and Google Places API and their typologies.
+<h6><em>Condominium locations scraped from OpenStreetMap and Google Places API and their typologies.
 As a user-contributed list, this dataset does not include all condominium projects in Addis Ababa.
 Visitors are encouraged to roam around to look for unaccounted condominium projects in the inner city and the peripheries.</em></h6>
 <br>
 The IHDP emerged in the aftermath of the 2005 Ethiopian election, which saw a loss of votes for the EPRDF - the party that had dominated Ethiopian politics for over a decade, and large-scale protests demanding political change (Weldeghebrael 2022, p.
 3).
 The EPRDF’s subsequent promise of infrastructure realized in the IHDP, thus served as a way to appeal to urban grievances, appease constituents, regain political legitimacy and propose an actionable vision for a prosperous, orderly city (Terrefe 2022, p.
 4).
 In the years after the end of the cooperation with the GTZ (now GIZ), the projects’ financing solely through Ethiopian public resources has been lauded, showcasing to “other African nations that Africa can solve its own problems” (Gardner 2017).

 While the project continues to be successful at increasing formal housing stock, and enabling home-ownership for low-and middle income households, research has shown that the urban poor who were deemed the primary target audience were often barely able to make the down-payment let alone their mortgage.
 Over the past two decades we have thus seen a phenomenon of low-income apartment owners renting to middle-class tenants to finance their mortgage, while they themselves continue to live in informal, precarious housing in the inner city (Planel & Bridonneau 2017, p.
 32).
 Avenues into the condominiums are three-fold: Residents evicted from neighborhoods slated for demolition are given priority in purchasing a condominium, as compensation.
 The main avenue to home-ownership is the lottery system, that randomly allocates apartments to applicants as they become available.
 Lastly, those who are unsuccessful at gaining access through the lottery may choose to rent units.
 <br>

-<h4><em>relocation ++ insecurity</em></h4>
+<h4><em>relocation ++ insecurity</em></h4><br>

 The inner-city redevelopments that sought to formalize housing and usher in a new era of modern urban development, served both to allow for easier governing of inner-city populations, deemed troublesome, unruly and hotbeds of political dissidents after the 2005 post-election protests, and created an agreeable environment for foreign- and diaspora developers in prime real estate locations (Weldeghebrael 2022, p.
 4).
 The first inner-city site to be re-developed into an IHDP site was in the Lideta neighborhood.
 According to government officials it was selected due to the belief that “there was a huge concentration of Coalition for Unity and Democracy (CUD) 2005 election campaigners and subsequent protest mobilizers”.
 Relocations of residents of informal inner-city settlements were conducted with little community input, at times purposefully separating inner-city communities, who had been deemed sites of opposition protest, scattering them across five to twelve different condominiums at the city’s peripheries, severing existing social networks (Weldeghebrael 2022, p.
 6).
 The  strategic spatial dispersion of former inner-city residents deemed troublesome allowed the IHDP to act as a mechanism of enacting control and repress potential future counter-government organizing.
 <br>